-Lymphadenopathy is, if anything, a broader term, referring to any pathology of lymph nodes, not necessarily resulting in increased size.
-Indeed abnormal number of nodes, or derangement of internal architecture (e.g. cystic necrotic nodes).
-In addition, increase in size is not always pathologic; some nodes are bigger than other normally (e.g compare jugulodigastric nodes, to mesenteric nodes), and reactive nodes are a healthy response and do not imply pathology of the node itself.
+Lymphadenopathy is, if anything, a broader term, referring to any pathology of lymph nodes, not necessarily resulting in increased size; this includes abnormal number of nodes, or derangement of internal architecture (e.g. cystic necrotic nodes).
+In addition, increase in size is not always pathologic; some nodes are bigger than others normally (e.g compare jugulodigastric nodes to mesenteric nodes), and reactive nodes are a healthy response and do not imply pathology of the node itself.

 There are approximately 600 lymph nodes, of which only some are available to direct palpation.
 Only some nodes in the neck, axilla and groin should ever be palpable and these should be soft and non-tender.

 There are many (many) causes of lymph node enlargement which include: